imanghafoori1/laravel-db-freeze/README.md

-# laravel-db-freeze
+# laravel DB freeze

-A package that allows you to bypass any insert, edit, delete into your database in demo mode through .env variables
+A package that allows you to bypass any insert, edit, delete into your database in demo mode, just by setting some .env variables